 : Context, Purpose, and Scope of the Plan

 The Upper Wakulla River and Wakulla Springs Basin is located in the Big Bend area of Florida in Gadsden, Jefferson, Leon, and Wakulla Counties.
 The Upper Wakulla River and Wakulla Springs are designated as Outstanding Florida Waters, and are important resources that have been affected by nitrate loading from anthropogenic sources in the basin.
 To address the nitrate impacts to the aquatic biological community in this impaired water, the Florida Department of Environmental Protection adopted a total maximum daily load (TMDL) to reduce the nitrate inputs to the river and springs.
-The greatest source of water to the Wakulla River is Wakulla Springs, which is a very dynamic ground water and surface water fed system.
+The greatest source of water to the Wakulla River is Wakulla Springs.
+The river and springs are a very dynamic ground water and surface water fed system.

 This Basin Management Action Plan (BMAP) represents the joint efforts of multiple stakeholders to prepare strategies for water quality restoration for the Upper Wakulla River and Wakulla Springs to work towards achieving the adopted TMDL.
 The BMAP includes management strategies to reduce nitrate concentrations in the Upper Wakulla River, targeted at restoring the natural aquatic biological community, along with a monitoring plan to guide effective long-term restoration efforts.
 The BMAP was developed as part of Florida’s TMDL Program.
 Stakeholder involvement is critical to the success of the TMDL Program.